 The idea for this has been rattling around inside my head for so long, I had to finally just get it made and now I wish I hadn't waited so long, but I'm awfully glad I didn't wait any longer.
 It's one of those incredibly wondrous culinary experiences that you think about long after it's over.
 Partly because you know you ate too much, but mostly because you can't wait to do it again.
 The Husband is still talking about it in reverential tones reserved only for great architecture and golden summer days.
 See?
 We're not kidding around here.

 And honestly, it's so easy to throw together.
 You can use your homemade pizza dough or some good store-bought or pizzaria dough and then...

 And that's pretty much all there is to it.
 Well, not really.
 There's so much more to it but you'll get to find that out when you have this platter sitting in front of you.
 Here's the recipe...

 Pizza Monkey Bread

-Just a couple of tips… if you’re going for a good cheese pull, you’ll want to use regular mozzarella, like string cheese, rather than fresh mozzarella.
-Also, I got all of my dough balls stuffed before rolling them in the olive oil and parmesan; just a little neater and easier.
-Also, I used a 10-inch springform tube pan which made removal easy, and I made 3 layers of dough balls.
+Just a couple of tips… I got all of my dough balls stuffed before rolling them in the olive oil and parmesan; just a little neater and easier.
+Also, I used a 10-inch springform tube pan which made removal easy, although I've also made this in a regular bundt pan and it came out great.
+You might just need to run a knife around the edges to loosen it a bit before over-turning it.
 Baking times may vary based on the size of your pan and how many dough balls you make.
 Enjoy!

 Pizza dough (homemade or store-bought –here’s my recipe)